uncheckederror/Darkhorse/README.md

 # DarkHorse
  A modern front-end for the Land Information System.

+# Update 6/30/2020
+Due to other commitments development stop on this project in late May.
+I am picking back up on it now.
+It seems unlikely that any of this will ever be used so I am trying to develop alternative uses for this code base.
+[ABStreet](https://github.com/dabreegster/abstreet) is a pretty neat project so perhaps I can find a way to transition this app in that direction.

 # Update 5/17/2020
 This week we finished building out the Cadastral page which is both a look up for existing cadastral actions and a secondary page for creating new actions and walking through all of the steps required to complete a cadastral action.